Michigan Highways: Since 1997.

 • Another short loop of former roadway is bypassed when a new, direct route for M-72 is established between Harrys Rd and Allgaier Rd.
 The former alignment looping off the present-day route is obliterated as a public roadway.

-• By the end of the year, the State Highway Dept has completed construction on the future route of M-72 from M-22 westerly for approximately 3¾ miles to the Elmwood/Solon Twp line, although the highway is likely not signed as part of M-72 at this point.
+• By the end of the year, the State Highway Dept has completed construction on the future route of M-72 from M-22 at Traverse CIty westerly for approximately 3¾ miles to the Elmwood/Solon Twp line, although the highway is likely not signed as part of M-72 at this point.

 1946 – During 1946, a 5.3-mile long segment of the officially-established (but still unsigned) route of M-72 in southern Leelanau Co from Ruthardt Rd easterly to the Solon/Elmwood Twp line is graveled and the State Highway Dept, thus, considers the entire Empire–Traverse City portion of the route to meet state trunkline standards and now signs the entire segment as part of M-72.
-(The Empire–Traverse City segment had been officially assumed into the trunkline system in 1935 as part of the route of M-76, but was ony signed over the westernmost 4.7 miles of the route running easterly out of Empire.
+(The Empire–Traverse City segment had been officially established as a state trunkline route in 1935 as part of the route of M-76, but was ony signed over the westernmost 4.7 miles of the route running easterly out of Empire.

-1947 – After approximately seven years as a two-segment, discontinuous route, the two signed portions of M-72 are joined into one when 18.9 miles of county road between Acme east of Traverse City and Kalkaska becomes a "Marked and Maintined" trunkline highway, where jurisdiction technically remains with the county, but the roadway is signed as a state trunkline and maintenance is the responsibility of the State Highway Dept. "Marked and Maintained" routes are generally ones anticipated to only be signed as such temporarily.
-Official SHD sources show the permanent route for M-72 was proposed to depart US-31 at the cnr of Four Mile Rd east of Traverse City and run due easterly along the East Bay/Acme Twp line for 5 miles, then continue due easterly along that same section line, eventually running along Nash Rd to US-131/M-66 north of Kalkaska (where the northern US-131/M-66 & M-72 jct is today).
-The plan would be to cease the maintenance of the "temporary" route and remove all signage at such time the more direct proposed route is complete.
-Until then, M-72 departs US-31 at Acme and runs easterly on a mostly direct line through Bates, Williamsburg and Barker Creek where it enters Kalkaska Co and follows a more winding path with se several sharp turns.
+1947 (June 15) Updated 2024-04 – After approximately seven years as a two-segment, discontinuous route, the two signed portions of M-72 are joined into one when 18.9 miles of county road between Acme east of Traverse City and Kalkaska becomes a "marked" (but not "maintained") trunkline route, where jurisdiction technically remains with the county, but the roadway is signed as a state trunkline under county maintenance .
+Official State Highway Dept sources show the permanent route for M-72 was proposed to depart US-31 at the cnr of Four Mile Rd east of Traverse City and run due easterly along the East Bay/Acme Twp line for five miles, then continue due easterly along that same section line, eventually running along Nash Rd to US-131/M-66 north of Kalkaska (where the northern US-131/M-66 & M-72 jct is today).
+The plan would be to cease the signing the "temporary" route and remove all signage at such time the more direct proposed route is complete.
+Until then, M-72 departs US-31 at Acme and runs easterly on a mostly direct line through Bates, Williamsburg and Barker Creek where it enters Kalkaska Co and follows a more winding path with several sharp turns.
+As signing roadways as state highway routes which not under the jurisdiction of (or at least "marked-and-maintained" by) the State Highway Dept has not been a regular practice since the Dykstra Act (Act 131) in 1931 transferred the rest of the urban trunklines under city jurisdiction to the state, this arrangment is definitely an aberration and peculiarity within the state highway system!

-1949 (Nov 10) – Two new segments of state trunkline highway route are officially brought into the highway system along M-72 in southern Leelanau Co west of Traverse City, bypassing a total of four sharp turns in the route.
-An 0.8-mile segment of new highway bypasses a 1.1-mile long segment of the former route from ½ mile east of Cedar Rd to present-day Partridge Run Dr. The segments of former M-72 east and west from Cedar Rd are obliterated as public roadways, while the portion of Cedar Rd making up part of the former route of M-72 is turned back to county control.
+1949 (Nov 10) – Two new segments of M-72 are officially established southern Leelanau Co west of Traverse City, bypassing a total of four sharp turns in the route.
+An 0.8-mile segment of new highway bypasses a 1.1-mile long segment of the former route from ½ mile east of Cedar Rd to present-day Partridge Run Dr. The segments of former M-72 east and west from Cedar Rd are obliterated as public roadways, while the portion of Cedar Rd making up part of the former route of M-72 is cancelled and turned back to county control.
 Just to the west, a 1.8-mile segment of highway on new alignment similarly bypasses a 2.4-mile segment of the former route from Cedar Valley Rd westerly to Ruthardt Rd.
 While the new construction obliterates a segment of the former route between Cedar Run and Tager Rds, the remainder of the former route along Cedar Valley, Cedar Run, Tager and Ruthardt Rds is turned back to county control.

 1951, 1952 (Nov 10) – In late 1951, both M-72 and M-33 are realigned onto their present routing between Mio and Fairview, although the official jurisdictional changes will not occur for over a year until Nov 10, 1952.
 At that time, the 4.0 miles of Miller Rd from Knepp Rd westerly to Mount Tom Rd and Mount Tom Rd from Miller Rd southerly to Kneeland Rd is transferred to state control (having been "Marked and Maintained" as M-33/M-72 for over a year), while Knepp Rd from Miller Rd to Kneeland Rd and Kneeland Rd from Knepp Rd westerly to Mount Tom Rd is turned back to county control.